MartinTichovsky/jest-collector/README.md

 This tool is providing a way of testing how many times was your component rendered (called), if it contains the correct properties or if you used correct dependencies in React hooks such as in `useEffect`, `useCallback` or in `useMemo`.

-> NOTE: React class components are not fully supported yet!
+> NOTE: React class components are not fully implemented yet!

 ## List of Collected Hooks